JulienSTC/Canadian-Indicator-Framework/_pages/analysis.md

 layout: page
 ---

-This page contains various publications in relation to the Sustainable Development Goals.
+This page is </strong>under development</strong>.
+It will contains various publications in relation to the Sustainable Development Goals.

 ## Statistics Canada publications